 I am currently the Senior Instructional Design Lead for Science Action Club at California Academy of Sciences in San Francisco.
 In this capacity, I support over 1,700 expert trainers and science educators with online training and tools to serve over 13,000 young people around the country.
 I also manage our partnerships with major science institutions including NASA and the Cornell Lab of Ornithology.

-I'm the senior manager of Digital Learning at the California Academy of Sciences in San Francisco.
-I plan and lead programs where youth have the opportunity to tell their own science stories using mobile apps, digital games, online videos, digital dome astronomy shows and more.
+I previously served as the Senior Manager of Digital Learning at the Cal Academy from 2012-2016.
+I planned and led programs that gave youth the opportunity to tell their own science stories using mobile apps, digital games, online videos, digital dome astronomy shows and more.

-In the early noughties, I shifted my focus toward internet technology and haven't looked back.
+In the early 2000s, I shifted my focus toward internet technology and haven't looked back.
 From Geneva, I worked on the World Summit on the Information Society (2003-2005), the first time the global community attempted to come to grip with the economic, societal, and political impacts of the internet.
 I helped ensure that a broad cross section of groups and interests were able to have their say at the Summit, whether in person or via online participation.